Predict the likelihood of a loan default¶

 Prediction Explanations also help in maintaining regulatory compliance.
 It provides reasons why a particular loan decision was taken.

-Once we know the model is performing very well, we have to select an explicit threshold to make a binary decision based on the continuous default risk predicted by DataRobot.
-To pick up the optimal threshold, we follow following criteria:
+Once you know the model is performing well, select an explicit threshold to make a binary decision based on the continuous default risk predicted by DataRobot.
+The ROC Curve tools provide a variety of information to help make some of the important decisions in selecting the optimal threshold:

 - The false negative rate has to be as small as possible.
-False negatives are the applications that are flagged by DataRobot as not defaults but actually end up defaulting on payment.
-Missing a true default is dangerous.
+False negatives are the applications that are flagged as not defaults but actually end up defaulting on payment.
+Missing a true default is dangerous and expensive.

-- We also want to ensure the selected threshold is working not only on the seen data, but on the unseen data too.
+- Ensure the selected threshold is working not only on the seen data, but on the unseen data too.

 In some cases where there are fewer regulatory considerations, straight-through processing (SIP) may be possible, where an automated yes or no decision can be taken based on the predictions.